April 29, 2025

 1. Define and research your audience

-While basing your podcast topics on an interest you have is a good starting point, the most successful shows know what type of people share the same interest.
-That includes their target audience’s:
+While basing your podcast topics on an interest you have is a good starting point, the most successful podcasting tips come from knowing exactly what type of people share the same interest.
+That includes your target audience's:

 • Age